jsommers/cbook/programstructure.rst

 Header (``.h``) and source (``.c``) files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Because of the single-pass top-to-bottom operation of C compilers, each source file (each ``.c`` file) must identify all data types and function signatures that are used in order to make the code successfully compile.
+Because of the single-pass top-to-bottom operation of C compilers, each source file (each ``.c`` file) must identify all data types and function signatures that are used in that file in order to make the code successfully compile.
 The standard practice in C is to define any types and declare any functions in **header** files (``.h`` files) in order to facilitate the compilation process.
-In one sense, you can think of the ``.h`` files as containing the "external interfaces" and data types used for a set of functions, and the corresponding ``.c`` file as containing the actual function definitions.
+In one sense, you can think of the ``.h`` files as containing the "external interfaces" (i.e., the API) and data types used for a set of functions, and the corresponding ``.c`` file as containing the actual function definitions.

 For example, say that we want to define the ``struct fraction`` type and a couple utility functions that can be used in other ``.c`` files.
 We might define a ``fraction.h`` file that contains the following: